Ground Engineering

 IMS Ground Improvement — GPS Precision in Pumice Soils

-A cement-to-water grout mix was batched on-site and delivered via a low-pressure worm-drive pump.
-GSI deployed a 36-ton IMS rig with onboard GPS to ensure precise depth control and treatment coverage, treating 1 metre beyond platform boundaries.
+A cement grout mix was batched on-site and delivered via a low-pressure worm-drive pump.
+GSI deployed a 36-ton IMS rig with onboard GPS to ensure precise depth control and treatment coverage.
 Daily pre-excavation with a 20-tonne excavator preceded each round of mixing to prepare the working surface.

 Works were undertaken with particular attention to the environmental sensitivity of the Lake Taupo priority freshwater catchment — ensuring that binder handling, mixing, and any arisings met strict environmental compliance requirements.
-Quality assurance included daily wet grab sampling for UCS testing at 7, 14, and 28 days through an IANZ-accredited laboratory, with core sampling adapted between sonic and rotary drilling methods to verify mixing uniformity.
+Quality assurance included daily wet grab sampling for UCS testing at 7, 14, and 28 days through an IANZ-accredited laboratory, with core sampling using rotary drilling methods to verify mixing uniformity and strength.

 Deliver

-The completed IMS programme delivered a treated ground mass meeting the specified strength criteria, with full as-built documentation including GPS coordinates for every treated zone delivered to Marshall Projects.
-Works were completed within programme and to client satisfaction, providing the bearing capacity and settlement performance required for the new wastewater infrastructure.
+The completed IMS programme delivered a treated ground mass meeting the specified strength criteria, with full as-built documentation including GPS coordinates for every treated zone.
+Works were completed ahead of programme and to client satisfaction, providing the bearing capacity and liquefaction performance required for the new water infrastructure.

-The Motuoapa project demonstrates GSI's capability to deliver specialist ground improvement in sensitive environmental contexts — bringing IMS technology to a New Zealand client where it provided a more cost-effective and less disruptive alternative to conventional piling or excavation and replacement, while meeting the strict environmental requirements of the Taupō freshwater catchment.
-For clients across New Zealand working with soft, low-strength, or highly abrasive soils — including pumice — IMS ground improvement is a proven, cost-effective alternative to conventional piling, and Motuoapa is one of the most technically rigorous examples of the technique applied in this country.
+The Motuoapa project demonstrates GSI's capability to deliver specialist ground improvement in sensitive environmental contexts — bringing IMS technology to a New Zealand client where it provided a more cost-effective and less disruptive alternative to conventional piling or excavation and replacement, while meeting the strict environmental requirements of the Taupo freshwater catchment.
+For clients across New Zealand working with soft, low-strength, and liquefiable soils — including pumice — IMS ground improvement is a proven, cost-effective alternative to conventional ground improvement, and Motuoapa is one of the most technically rigorous examples of the technique applied in this country.

 IMS